Chiviya01/chiviya01/README.md

 </p>

 ### My projects:
 * [Mood Predictions Based on Personal Data Analysis](https://github.com/Chiviya01/Personal-data-analysis.-Mood-predicton-Project).
 This project was completed in Python with usage of AutoML and general Machine Learning.
+Feature engineering and Visual Data Analysis.
 * [Youtube Data Analysis]().
 This project is a Big Data project.
 It was completed in Hive and PySpark.
 * [Diabetes predictions]().
 This project is a standart classification problem.
 Includdes Random Forest classification and AutoML.
 * [Music Recommender System]().
 A recommender system was created via TensorFlow.
 NLP tools for explanatiory AI, to provide more feedback to the users.